InfuseAI/primehub/README.md

 ### Other PrimeHub Components

-PrimeHub consists several other components, you may also want to check out these repositories.
+PrimeHub consists of several other components--you may also want to check out these repositories.

 #### PrimeHub Console